-(3) The licensee shall keep the executed application and acknowledgment on the premises at all times and available for inspection by the department.
-A licensee with more than one licensed off-sale premises in the state may comply with this subdivision by maintaining an executed application and acknowledgment at a 1 designated licensed premises, regional office, or headquarters office in the state.
-2 An executed application and acknowledgment maintained at the designated 3 locations shall be valid for all licensed off-sale premises owned by the licensee.
-4 Any licensee maintaining an application and acknowledgment at a designated site 5 other than the individual licensed off-sale premises shall notify the department in 6 advance and in writing of the site where the application and acknowledgment shall 7 be maintained and available for inspection.
-A licensee electing to maintain 8 application and acknowledgments at a designated site other than the licensed 9 premises shall maintain at each licensed premises a notice of where the executed 10 application and acknowledgments are located.
-Any licensee with more than one 11 licensed off-sale premises who elects to maintain the application and 12 acknowledgments at a designated site other than each licensed premises shall 13 provide the department, upon written demand, a copy of any employee's executed 14 application and acknowledgment within 10 business days.
-A violation of this 15 subdivision by a licensee constitutes grounds for discipline by the department.
-16

-(b) On and after January 1, 1992, the licensee shall post a notice that contains 17 and describes, in concise terms, prohibited sales of alcoholic beverages, a 18 statement that the off-sale seller will refuse to make a sale if the seller reasonably 19 suspects that the Alcoholic Beverage Control Act may be violated, and a statement 20 that a minor who purchases or attempts to purchase alcoholic beverages is subject 21 to suspension or delay in the issuance of his or her driver's license pursuant to 22 Section 13202.5 of the Vehicle Code.
-The notice shall be posted at an entrance or 23 at a point of sale in the licensed premises or in any other location that is visible to 24 purchasers of alcoholic beverages and to the off-sale seller.
-25

-(c) On and after January 1, 1998, a retail licensee shall post a notice that contains and describes, in concise terms, the fines and penalties for any violation of Section 25658, relating to the sale of alcoholic beverages to, or the purchase of alcoholic beverages by, any person under the age of 21 years.

-(d) Nonprofit organizations or licensees may obtain videotapes video recordings and other training materials from the department on the Licensee Education on Alcohol and Drugs (LEAD) program.
-The videotapes video recordings and training materials may be updated periodically and may be provided in English and other languages, and when made available by the department, shall be provided at cost.
+- subdivision by maintaining an executed application and acknowledgment at a designated licensed premises, regional office, or headquarters office in the state.
+An executed application and acknowledgment maintained at the designated locations shall be valid for all licensed off-sale premises owned by the licensee.
+Any licensee maintaining an application and acknowledgment at a designated site other than the individual licensed off-sale premises shall notify the department in advance and in writing of the site where the application and acknowledgment shall be maintained and available for inspection.
+A licensee electing to maintain application and acknowledgments at a designated site other than the licensed premises shall maintain at each licensed premises a notice of where the executed application and acknowledgments are located.
+Any licensee with more than one licensed off-sale premises who elects to maintain the application and acknowledgments at a designated site other than each licensed premises shall provide the department, upon written demand, a copy of any employee's executed application and acknowledgment within 10 business days.
+A violation of this subdivision by a licensee constitutes grounds for discipline by the department. - (b) On and after January 1, 1992, the licensee shall post a notice that contains and describes, in concise terms, prohibited sales of alcoholic beverages, a statement that the off-sale seller will refuse to make a sale if the seller reasonably suspects that the Alcoholic Beverage Control Act may be violated, and a statement that a minor who purchases or attempts to purchase alcoholic beverages is subject to suspension or delay in the issuance of his or her driver's license pursuant to Section 13202.5 of the Vehicle Code.
+The notice shall be posted at an entrance or at a point of sale in the licensed premises or in any other location that is visible to purchasers of alcoholic beverages and to the off-sale seller. - (c) On and after January 1, 1998, a retail licensee shall post a notice that contains and describes, in concise terms, the fines and penalties for any violation of Section 25658, relating to the sale of alcoholic beverages to, or the purchase of alcoholic beverages by, any person under the age of 21 years. - (d) Nonprofit organizations or licensees may obtain videotapes video recordings and other training materials from the department on the Licensee Education on Alcohol and Drugs (LEAD) program.
+The videotapes video recordings and training materials may be updated periodically and may be provided in English and other languages, and when made available by the department, shall be provided at cost. - (e) As used in this section:

-- 36 (e) As used in this section: - (1) "Off-sale seller" means any person holding a retail off-sale license issued by the department and any person employed by that licensee who in the course of that employment sells alcoholic beverages. - 40 (2) "Clerk" means an off-sale seller who is not a licensee. - (f) The department may adopt rules and appropriate fees for licensees that itdetermines necessary for the administration of this section.
+- (1) "Off-sale seller" means any person holding a retail off-sale license issued by the department and any person employed by that licensee who in the course of that employment sells alcoholic beverages. - (2) "Clerk" means an off-sale seller who is not a licensee. - (f) The department may adopt rules and appropriate fees for licensees that it determines necessary for the administration of this section.